As Janelas Verdes

 - Safe Deposit Box

 Awards & References

-- TripAdvisor Travellers’ Choice Awards 2018 Top 25 for Small Hotels, Best Service and Romance in Portugal
+- TripAdvisor Travellers’ Choice Awards 2019 Top 25 hotels for Small Hotels, Best service and Romance in Portugal

 - American Express Lisbon Guide …it has a Neo-Classical décor and a peaceful, charming patio…